Return to Koh Chang Beaches

 • The Beach: Split by the two canals into three parts, mighty impressive from start to finish, nice laid back atmosphere.

-From 500bt fan rooms up to 17,500bt for the deluxe villas (listed below north to south)
+From 500bt fan rooms up to 20,000bt or more for the pool villas

 • 3/4 Star Resorts: Aana, Centara Tropicana, Barali Beach

-• 2/3 Star Resorts: Klong Prao Resort, Bhu Tarn, Annika, Vayna Boutique, The Splash
+• 2/3 Star Resorts: Klong Prao Resort, Bhu Tarn, Annika

-• Villas, Long Stay: Baan Suan, Long Stay Resort, Elegance Pool Villas, Maddekehaoo, Baan Zen
+• Villas, Long Stay: Baan Suan, Long Stay Resort, Sensiri Pool Villas, Baan Zen, The Forest,

-• Bungalows: Iyara Boty, Kannika, Tropical Paradise, Krongtarra, P & Pu House, Sabaidee, Papaya Cottage, The Forest, Boonya, Jungle View, Choc Dee
+• Bungalows: Iyara Boty, Thara Plu, Tropical Paradise, Krongtarra, Drifters Anchor, P & Pu House, Sabaidee, Papaya Cottage, Boonya, Sofia, Jungle View, Choc Dee

-• Guesthouses: Johnnie’s Riverside, Baan Rim Nam, Watercolours
+• Guesthouses: Johnnie’s Riverside, Baan Rim Nam, Maddekehaoo

 • Restaurants: Huge choice from cheap Thai, fusion to western, on the beach, by the street, some real crackers

-• Thai: JE Seafood, Jae Mam, Phu Talay, Iyara (all seafood), Kati (chic Thai), Bam Issan, Zhong Zi Pad Pad, Baan Ta Klua (both eastern Thai), Raang Gaeng Som (southern curry and rice), Rai Ray Chicken (Issan), Naga (vegetarian), Bantaa
+• Thai: Banna Janduan (formerly Jae Eew), Jae Mam, Phu Talay, Iyara (all seafood), Kati (chic Thai), Bam (Issan), Zhong Zi Pad Pad, Baan Ta Klua (both eastern Thai), Palm Beach Rimray, Raang Gaeng Som (southern curry and rice, khao ka muu), Rai Ray Chicken (Issan), Naga (vegetarian), Mango Tree, Bird

-• Other Cuisines: Babylon, Spaghetteria Toscana, Sale e Pepe (all Italian), Annie P (American, breakfasts), El Greco, Big Elk (steak)
+• Other Cuisines: Spaghetteria Toscana, Sale e Pepe, Marina (all Italian), Big Elk (steak)

 • Bakeries: Crust, Bread Box

-• Coffee Shops: Marin, Waree, Mochaccino, Pawina’s (Kombucha), Amazon @ PTT
+• Coffee Shops: Marin, Waree, Dokyaa, Pawina’s (Kombucha), Amazon @ PTT, Charlotte

-• Beach Bars/Restaurants: Vanilla Sky, Pilot, Mandalay, Summer SUP
+• Beach Bars/Restaurants: Vanilla Sky, Pilot, Family, Lin’s, Mandalay, Summer SUP

-• Other: Minimarts, Pharmacies, ATMs, Banks, Ticket agents, Tattoo, Motorbike Rental, Massage, Temple, Dentist, cannabis shops
+• Other: Minimarts, Pharmacies, ATMs, Banks, Ticket agents, Tattoo, Motorbike Rental, Massage, Temple, Dentist, cannabis shops, gyms

-• Activities: Klong Plu Waterfall, cooking school, elephant camps, trekking, ATV
+• Activities: Klong Plu Waterfall, cooking schools, elephant camps, trekking, ATV

 • Highlights: Waterfall, the choice of restaurants and high end resorts, the beach